The latest theme for our Bridgeliner Curiosity Club is “hidden work” (aka invisible labor).

 “Keeping It Together In the Kitchen,” Racist Sandwich podcast

-The case for universal basic income
+The case for (and against) universal basic income

 One idea for compensating all this invisible labor that happens in our economy is to create a “universal basic income” — a flat-rate payment that every American adult gets, no questions asked.